pablo-clueless/pablo-clueless/README.md

 </p>

 ### /about.
 I am a full stack developer with love for coding.
 The endless possibilities of the web fuels my passion.
 I constantly endeavor to get better and surpass my threshold to deliver outstanding results.
-I am currently crunching numbers as a frontend developer at [Zummit Africa](https://github.com/Zummit-Africa-Inc).
+I am currently crunching numbers as a frontend engineer at [Zummit Africa](https://github.com/Zummit-Africa-Inc).

 When I'm not coding, I love to relax by playing video games, watching anime and reading books.
 You can find me on [twitter](https://twitter.com/pablo_clueless) and [linkedIn](https://www.linkedin.com/in/samson-okunola/).